+'''

-crm resource maintenance <multi-state-resource> off
+crm resource maintenance <master-slave-resource> off

+'''

-11.3.3 Migrating an SAP HANA primary
+11.4.2 Migrating an SAP HANA Primary

 In the following procedures, we assume the primary to be running on node 1 and the secondary on node 2.
 The goal is to "exchange" the roles of the nodes, so finally the primary should run on node 2 and the secondary should run on node 1.